PEST LIBRARY / RATS / HOW TO GET RID OF RATS

 Roof rats are smaller in comparison, but can grow to over 40 cm long.
 They have smooth, glossy black or brown fur, large ears, large eyes, and a pointy nose.
 Their tail is hairless, scaly, and is longer than the combined length of their head and body.

-Like all rodents, a rat's teeth continually grow, and therefore they gnaw insistently to help keep their teeth manageable.
 Both rodents can squeeze through holes as small as a quarter, thanks to their small bones and very flexible body.
 If a rat can get its head through a hole, crack or crevice, it can collapse its body and pull itself through the opening.

-Rats are omnivorous, and because they are highly adaptable, they can and will eat just about anything (including dead animals or tree bark) to survive.
 Norway rats favour meats, grains, fruits and nuts, and need drinking water to survive.
 They will eat greasy foods if available.
 Roof rats, huge food hoarders of food, prefer fruits.
 They will settle for seeds, grain or meat.

 Norway and roof rats have a 1-year life span, however rats in general, can live up to 3 to 5 years long.